 In the spring of 2008 we gathered our professional team once again and began work on Phase 2.
 Using the same footprint and exterior that the Town of Greenwich approved 10 years ago, our designers altered the sanctuary seating plan to accommodate 1,000 worshippers.
 The new atrium foyer has waterfalls that draw worshippers down staircases to the lower level fellowship mall, café, bookstore and an abundance of new classrooms.
-Phase 2 will triple the size of our church facility overall.
-The area for ministry to children and teens will increase by 5x-from our present 5,000 square feet to 25,000 square feet!
+Phase 2 has tripled the size of our church facility overall.
+The area for ministry to children and teens has increased by 5x from our present 5,000 square feet to 25,000 square feet.

 Thanking God, we joyfully dedicated our new facility in the Fall of 2018!